itsSanalog/sanalog.net/sanastro/src/content/blog/code/styleguide.md

 ```

 Here, I’ve established some foundational variables. `--wrap-normal` is set to 70 characters wide with a line height of 1.5 for comfortable reading.
 I also incorporated the ever-controversial rounded corners just so I could ![rant about them](/blog/work/rounded-corners).

-## Colors

-Next, I incorporated <a href="https://github.com/kepano/flexoki" target= "_blank" class="extlink" >Flexoki</a>, a color scheme emulating ink on paper for an analog look that I've come to love.

 ## Spacing